Localization and flexibilization in symplectic geometry

-Next we discuss functoriality.
-Given a strict proper inclusion of Weinstein sectors $i: X \hookrightarrow Y$ preserving parametrizations of properly embedded Lagrangian co-cores, there is an induced strict proper inclusion
+Next we discuss functoriality. \begin{notation}[$i_L$] Given a strict proper inclusion of Weinstein sectors $i: X \hookrightarrow Y$ preserving parametrizations of properly embedded Lagrangian co-cores, there is an induced strict proper inclusion

 of Weinstein sectors (again preserving parametrizations of co-cores).
 To see this, recall that the Lagrangian co-cores of $X$ are a subset of the Lagrangian co-cores of $Y$ (Remark~\ref{remark. cocores of X and Y}) so when we carve out copies of $L$ near the Lagrangian disks of $Y$, we do the same for $X$.
-Furthermore, $(j \circ i)_L = j_L \circ i_L$ for the same reason and so $( \ )_L$ defines an endofunctor of $\weinparam$ as claimed earlier.
+Furthermore, $(j \circ i)_L = j_L \circ i_L$ for the same reason.
+Then $( \ )_L$ defines an endofunctor of $\weinparam$. \end{notation}

 The main issue is that the functor $(\ )_L$ does not preserve Weinstein (or Liouville) homotopy equivalences.
 More precisely, if $X, X'$ are Weinstein homotopic Weinstein sectors, then $X_L$ and $X_L'$ need not be Weinstein homotopic, {ie }$X_L$ depends on the Weinstein presentation of $X$.
 For example, we can Weinstein homotope $X$ to a Weinstein presentation $X'$ with many more index $n$ handles, in which case $X_L'$ is not even homotopy equivalent to $X_L$ as topological spaces.
 Next, we give a more drastic example.